 Remember, while it's essential to be cautious about invalid SSL certificates, some legitimate websites may have temporary certificate issues.
 Always exercise caution and avoid entering sensitive information on sites with certificate errors.

 There are a few potential causes for this error.
 It could be due to an expired or incorrectly configured SSL certificate on the website's server.
 Alternatively, it might indicate that your browser doesn't recognize the certificate authority responsible for signing the SSL certificate.
-This could occur if the certificate authority is not widely recognized or trusted.
+This could occur if the certificate authority is not widely recognized or trusted by Apple's strict security protocols.

 To resolve this issue, you can try a few troubleshooting steps.
 Firstly, ensure that your device's date and time settings are accurate, as an incorrect date or time can cause certificate validation errors.
 You can also try accessing the website from a different browser or device to see if the issue persists.
 If the problem persists, contacting the website administrator or the certificate authority for assistance may be necessary to resolve the underlying certificate issue.